as228512/Flabbergast/README.md

 `board.js`: this script will handle the logic for creating and updating the necessary `letter.js` elements and rendering them to the DOM.

 `tile.js`: this script will handle the logic behind the scenes.
 A grid object will hold a `type` (letter) and a 2D array of `rows`s.

-### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
-Write a basic entry file and the bare bones of the 2 scripts outlined above.
-Learn the basics of `canvas`.
-Goals for the day:

-- Get a green bundle with `Webpack`
-- Learn enough to render an object to the `HTML5 canvas` element

-**Day 2**: Build the tile objects to populate the board.
-Get the board/grid to render on the page.

-**Day 3**: Flesh out the logic for the tiles and tie it into the board to be rendered.
-Have a somewhat functional game.

-**Day 4**: Install the controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
-Goals for the day:

-- Create controls for start, reset
-- Have a styled interface, nice looking controls and title
-- General debugging